MVP-Team/Project-Aether/README.md

 ### Step 3

-To run Aether, open a command prompt inside the project directory.
+In order to run Aether, open a command prompt inside the project directory.
 Then type the following commands:

 ```
 cd Aether-Console\bin\Debug\net6.0

 dotnet Aether-Console.dll
 ```
 Afterwards you are free to use the application.